JetBrains/kotlin-web-site/README.md

 ## Local deployment

 Currently, there is no way to deploy the Kotlin website locally.
-We'll add this support later.
+This ticket tracks the effort of adding support for local testing: [KT-47049](https://youtrack.jetbrains.com/issue/KT-47049).

 You can contribute to the Kotlin website by sending us a pull request.

 ## Feedback and issues